Semiparametric Causal Sufficient Dimension Reduction Of Multidimensional Treatments: Introduction

 \section{Introduction}

-In causal inference we are interested in finding the causal effect of a treatment on an outcome in a randomized trial or an observation study.
-Typically, the received treatment is represented by a binary random variable, where $1$ corresponds to receiving the treatment itself, and $0$ corresponds to receiving a placebo.
-In some applications, treatments may take on continuous values in $\mathbb{R}$.
-For example, we might be interested in evaluating the effect of a particular treatment dose on viral load.
-In such cases, in addition to contrasts of responses to two specific doses, we may be interested in the entire dose-response relationship, and choose to model it via a simple functional, for example a logarithmic or sigmoidal function.
-In other applications, we might be interested in treatments with values that lie in some high dimensional space $\mathbb{R}^p$.
-An example of such a treatment is radiation exposure in oncology.
-Radiation dose for each organ or structure of clinical interest is stored as values in a three dimensional voxel map.
-Of clinical interest in oncology is the effect of radiation therapy represented in this way on tumor size or on post-treatment side effects.
+In causal inference, the exposure of interest is commonly assumed to be either binary (e.g., comparing treatment vs placebo) or continuous (e.g., effect of treatment dosages on viral load.)
+In the latter cases, in addition to contrasts of responses to two specific doses, we may be interested in the entire dose-response relationship, and choose to model it via a simple functional, for example a logarithmic or sigmoidal function.
+In other applications, we might be interested in assessing causal relationships between outcomes and treatments with values that lie in a multidimensional space.
+For instance, in natural language processing interest lies in causal analyses that involve high dimensional text data \citep{NLP, feder2021causal}.
+Another example is the neuroimaging data used to relate neuronal network activity to cognitive processing and behavior \citep{ramsey2010six, mather2013fmri}.

-High dimensional problems pose a particular challenge for data science due to sparse sample sizes and the curse of dimensionality.
-However, it is frequently the case that a high dimensional problem may be viewed without much loss via a lower dimensional representation.
-A vast literature on dimension reduction has developed an array of methods to take advantage of this observation \cite{SIR91Li,SAVE91Cook,DR07Li,kernel07Zhu,average96Hardle,NLS93Ichimura,PHD02Cook}.
-In this paper, we consider a particular type of dimension reduction called \emph{sufficient dimension reduction (SDR)} which seeks to find a low dimensional representation of the feature space $X$ that preserves some relationship with an outcome of interest $Y$ \cite{SIR91Li}.